Skip to content

 Climate Resilience

-of DIG trained farmers continue to use climate resilient agriculture practices long after graduating from the program, which means they are more prepared to withstand harvest disruptions and ensure food security for their families.
+DIG farmers continue to use climate-resilient , agroecological practices after graduation, enabling them to better withstand harvest disruptions and ensure food security for their families.

 Stories From the Field: Climate Resilience